ibm-cloud-architecture/eda-tech-academy/docs/lab0/index.md

 ## Pre-requisites

-We suppose Event Streams is installed on OpenShift cluster, and you have access to the OpenShift Console to demonstrate Operators.
-Adapt the content according to the audience and the level of their Kafka knowledge.
+You will need access to an Event Streams instance installed on an OpenShift cluster with access to the OpenShift Console to demonstrate Operators.

-Be sure to have a `git` client, `oc` cli and `docker` or `podman` installed on your computer.
+You’ll need the following as well:

+* git client
+* oc cli
+* docker or podman
+* cloudctl
+* es CLIs - Go to the Event Streams UI > Toolbox > CLI section

-### cloudctl and es CLIs
+### `cloudctl` and `es` CLIs Verification

-Be sure to keep `cloudctl` cli up to date:
+Check to ensure your `cloudctl` cli is up to date:

 ```sh
 oc get route -n ibm-common-services